Mekari Qontak

 Machine Learning

-A type of AI that enables systems to learn from data and improve their performance over time.
+A type of computer smarts or AI that helps systems improve by learning from information over time.

 Marketing

-The process of promoting and selling products or services through advertising, promotions, and public relations.
+The process of getting people to know about and buy products or services through ads, deals, and talking to the public.

 Marketing Analytics